bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 #### Then list all of the various ideas/points in sequence

-This is where you use "Interpretation".
+This is where you use "interpretation".
 This is taking what is said and finding out what the text means, how to interpret literally in the correct context.

 Always, always go in the sequence of the text.
 Do not jump around!
 Never take out of God's Word what is not there, or read in your will as His.